arjunsavel/cortecs/paper/paper.md

 accuracy at the spectrum level.

-While our benchmark case (see Benchmark) demonstrates the applicability of `cortecs` to high-resolution opacity functions of molecular gases, the package is general and can be applied to any opacity data that has pressure and temperature dependence, such as the opacity of neutral atoms or ions.
+While our benchmark case (see Benchmark) demonstrates the applicability of `cortecs` to high-resolution opacity functions of molecular gases, the package is general and the compression/decompression steps of the package can be applied to any opacity data in HDF5 format that has pressure and temperature dependence, such as the opacity of neutral atoms or ions.
 Our benchmark only shows, however, that the amounts of error from our compression technique is reasonable in the spectra of exoplanet atmospheres at pressures greater than a microbar for a single composition.
 This caveat is important to note for a few reasons: